Javen05/Frontend-Questionnaire-Builder/README.md

 ### Dashboard Page
 <img width="1919" height="992" alt="image" src="https://github.com/user-attachments/assets/457bbec6-ac87-4ff5-b23b-356bd7f41198" />

-- View all submissions on this device (stored in local storage)
+- View all saved submissions from this device (stored in local storage), with the option to open and review each submission individually in the form
 - Able to download data
-- Searchbar to find specific record
+- Searchbar to find specific record (Filter by ID and Timestamp column)
 - Left/Right toggle buttons to scroll horizontally for huge questionnaires with many questions/columns

 ### Questionnaire Builder Page